You Are Here: Home » Research Funding » Offices & Programs » Office of Training, Career Development and Workforce Diversity »

 This supplementary information applies to applications requesting selected research supplements to active National Institute of Neurological Disorders and Stroke (NINDS) grants.
 Its purpose is to clarify the application process for NINDS grantees and is not intended to replace the detailed information in the program announcement:

 At the time of a supplement application the parent grant must have a reasonable period of time remaining at the time of possible award to support an optimal career development experience for the candidate.
-A reasonable period for a career development experience varies by level of training and must be justified in the application.
-A minimum of two years is appropriate for graduate students, postdoctoral researchers and investigators.
-For high school or undergraduate students this period may be as short as a summer experience or one academic year.
 We do not award diversity supplements to grants in a no-cost extension.
+For information on allowable costs for salaries and indirect costs, please visit the following link:

 Prior to submission of an application, the Principal Investigator (Applicant) should contact the Program Director responsible for the supplements to discuss the proposed supplement.
 Critical issues to be discussed with the PD may also include, but are not limited to, the research development and mentoring plan activities.